 Learning the Trail

-Assuming you are already comfortable with dirt jumping and bike park trails, the best way to learn the trail is to break it down into bite size pieces/ segments, riding with a friend or two of a similar level or better so you can let someone else be the guinea pig.
+Assuming you are already comfortable with dirt jumping and bike park trails, the best way to learn the trail is to break it down into bite-sized pieces/ segments, riding with a friend or two of a similar level or better so you can let someone else be the guinea pig.
 If you’re not, I recommend getting dialed on the jumps on Rock Drop, Quid Pro Flow first, as well as the jumps on Thrillium at Cold Creek and Extended Play at Post Canyon.

 We’re fortunate to have quite a few jump line style flow trails where riders can safely progress and build confidence, and I would recommend practicing your skills on the following local area trails first: